About Bhogart (2)

 From day one we have been focused on providing the safest, cleanest, greenest extractors possible.
 Starting from the ground up with manufacturing, we have continually improved the efficiency of our processes.
 Experience, design, and respective volume allow us to drive down our costs and drive our value up.

-All units are pressure tested before we put them on the floor for sale.
+All units are tested for quality control before we put them on the floor for sale.

-Remember, we build our un-certified systems to the the same standard but those do not have the ASME welding certification.
+Remember, we build our un-certified systems to the the same standard but do not have the ASME manufacturing certification.

 Recovery Tank Specifications (4)